-While it sounds like a great, cost-effective solution for propelling your business to the top of relevant search results, buying Google reviews will almost certainly do your business more harm than good in the long run.
-It’s not a very good idea at all.
+If your company wants to buy Google reviews, you have to first consider the risks and consequences of doing so.
+It sounds like a great, cost-effective solution for propelling your business to the top of relevant search results, but it will almost certainly do your company more harm than good in the long run.

-Unlike a review site like Yelp, which slaps consumer alerts on businesses that buy or fake their reviews, Google can actually take down the listing of the violating business.
-So the risk you run of buying fake Google reviews is that, instead of achieving maximum visibility, you get zero.
+Unlike a review site like Yelp, which slaps consumer alerts on businesses that have Yelp fake reviews, Google can actually take down the entire listing of the violating business.
+In other words, using fake reviews to achieve maximum visibility will eventually you get zero.

 The FTC Will Go After You